bigqio/bigq/README.md

 ## Performance

 Performance in bigq is good, however, connection and channel management both have high overhead.
 If you have a use case with lots of client joins/exits, bigq may not be suitable for your environment.
 We'd love your help in making bigq more efficient!

+## Persistence

+Persistence is supported as an attribute of a directed asynchronous message.
+If you use persistence, make sure you include ```sqlite3.dll``` in your program execution directory.
+This is very important.

 ## Components